g0hww/fcsched/README.md

 A simple python scheduler for the fcdec telemetry decoder for the Funcube-1 (AO-73) satellite that uses a predict server for pass predictions.
-It has been observed to work more than once, and now might not even crash after LOS :)
+It has been observed to work more than once and now might not even crash after LOS :)

 fcsched requires netcat (nc) and pexpect to be installed, as well as fcdec.